 Sometimes we can make exceptions with the size of the pot.
 I have several rapid-growing snake plants.
 These snake plants (right) grew so quickly on my patio garden that they quickly overtook their home.
 Anticipating fast growth and understanding that snake plants do not need constrained roots, I decided to rehome my plant friends in much larger pots.

 What Type of Pot Should I use to Repot a Houseplant

 The best container to use for repotting is based specifically on your plant’s needs.
 Ceramic and plastic pots are more likely to hold moisture longer.
 Clay or terra cotta pots are very porous and enable the houseplant to dry out more quickly.

 Most importantly, the container should be food-safe if possible as fewer chemicals will leach into your plant’s root system.
 The pot should have a drainage hole in order to release excess water.
 Without a drainage hole, plants can suffer root rot.

 Why Use Peat-Free Soil for Houseplants

 When peat is used in potting media, it often packs in hard and can refuse to drain properly or re-hydrate.
 It can easily become hydrophobic.
 This dry mass of soil provides little nutrition to your plants and will not hold water.
-This is especially important if you have a houseplant that requires loose, well-drained potting mix.
+This is especially important if you have a houseplant that requires a loose, well-drained potting mix.

 Peat-free soil is also better for the environment.
-Peat bogs store soil carbon; nearly one-third of earth’s total soil carbon.
+Peat bogs store soil carbon; nearly one-third of the earth’s total soil carbon.
 Because peat is so slow to regenerate, it is important that we restrict over-harvesting of this important ecosystem.
 Soil engineered without peat will help your garden and community.
 This season I am using an OMRI® certified organic product, Beyond Peat™ Professional Organics Potting Mix , with great success.
 It has organic fertilizer already mixed in to the soil.

 10 Steps on How to Repot a Plant